 What Are Personal Development Goals?

-They are structured objectives that help individuals enhance their skills, mindset, and overall well-being.
+Structured objectives that help individuals enhance their skills, mindset, and overall well-being are personal development goals.
 These goals can range from improving leadership abilities to learning new skills and increasing self-awareness.

 The Importance of Setting Goals for Personal Development